Enhancement of gaps in thin graphitic films for heterostructure formation: Summary and conclusions

 \section{Summary and conclusions}

 In summary, I have investigated gap formation and enhancement in a model of atomically thin graphitic materials.
 Electron-phonon coupling and range has been varied, and the effects of higher order corrections to the phonon propagator have been considered.
 The effect of reintroducing fluctuations around the mean field limit has also been investigated using the dynamical cluster approximation.
 Higher order corrections to the perturbation theory increase the gap enhancement.
 It is found that gaps are enhanced by electron-phonon interactions for all interaction ranges, with the enhancement decreasing as interaction range increases.
-The re-introduction of short range fluctuations is also found to cause further decreases to the enhancement.
-In order to see these effects in real materials, it would be necessary to reduce the range of the interaction, either by choosing ionic substrates that sit close to the graphitic monolayer and have a strong coupling with electrons in the film, or by promoting a strong screening.

 One of the driving factors of this enhancement is the proximity to a charge density wave state for a material without ionicity ($\Delta=0$) such as graphene.
-I have shown that sufficiently large coupling between electrons and phonons can lead to spontaneous CDW order in the mean-field solution.
+I have shown that sufficiently large coupling between electrons and phonons can lead to spontaneous CDW order.
 This instability to order shows why there are significant gap enhancements at large coupling when ionicity is introduced.
-While a spontaneous CDW state would be unstable in a pure 2D material because of the Mermin-Wagner-Hohenberg theorem \cite{mermin,hohenberg}, a quasi-2D material with weak hopping between layers should be able to generate a CDW state at the temperature characterized by the interplane hopping.
-Only small interplane hopping due to tunneling is necessary to stabilize the CDW state (to stabilize a state below $T\sim 500K$, inter plane hopping on the order of 50meV, or around 1\% of the in plane hopping is required).
-Owing to the spontaneous symmetry breaking, an appropriately layered heterostructure of graphene and a wide gap insulating material such as BN might be expected to generate small spontaneous gaps of useful size due to CDW formation.
+The existance of CDW order at finite temperature in a 2D material such as graphene is consistent with detailed quantum Monte Carlo results for a square lattice \cite{noack1991a,vekic1992a,niyaz1993a,nowadnick2012a} and this could be stabilized further at room temperature with small interplane hopping of order 50meV (or around 1\% of the in-plane hopping).
+Owing to the spontaneous symmetry breaking, an appropriately layered heterostructure of graphene and a wide gap insulating material such as BN might generate small spontaneous gaps of useful size due to CDW formation.